-At any time, a Unitholder of an ETF may elect to participate in the Manager's distribution reinvestment plan (the "Reinvestment Plan") by contacting the CDS Participant through which the Unitholder holds its Units.
+At any time, a Unitholder of an ETF, other than AIGO and TTTX, may elect to participate in the Manager's distribution reinvestment plan (the "Reinvestment Plan") by contacting the CDS Participant through which the Unitholder holds its Units.
 Under the Reinvestment Plan, cash distributions will be used to acquire additional Units of the applicable ETF (the "Plan Units") in the market and will be credited to the account of the Unitholder (the "Plan Participant") through CDS.